 When Value Is Measured In ‘Hours’

 We like to think of ourselves in the latter category.
-And while it’s not completely fair to place all large consultancy firms – like Accenture, McKinsey, Avanade, Infosys, Capgemini, Atos – in the former category; those who have encountered consultants can be forgiven for taking the view that the bigger players simply throw lots of people at a single project for the sake of it.
+And while it’s not completely fair to place all large consultancy firms – like Accenture, McKinsey, Avanade, PwC – in the former category; those who have encountered consultants can be forgiven for taking the view that the bigger players simply throw lots of people at a single project often for the sake of it.

 Large consultancy firms are comprised of many different individuals with diverse skill sets and areas of expertise.
 That’s why when a project’s set in motion, often five different specialists will turn up at the same time.
 The problem is, often they’re not all needed at the same time; but as the firm has assigned them a certain number of hours, they’re contracted to deliver them.